epics-modules/opcua/exampleTop/DeviceDbApp/S7-1500Db/README.md

 When developing, using a professional GUI client for OPC UA is strongly suggested.
-The free UaExpert tool from Unified Automation is a good choice.
+The free [UaExpert][uaexpert] tool from Unified Automation is a good choice.

 ## S7-1500 Firmware versions